nautobot/nautobot-app-golden-config/docs/user/app_feature_compliance.md

 ## Supported Platforms

-Platforms support technically come from the options provided by [nornir-nautobot](https://github.com/nautobot/nornir-nautobot) for nornir dispatcher tasks and
+Platforms support technically come from the options provided by [nornir-nautobot](https://github.com/nautobot/nornir-nautobot) for Nornir dispatcher tasks and
 [netutils](https://github.com/networktocode/netutils) for configuration compliance and parsing.
 However, for reference, the valid slug's of the platforms are provided in the [FAQ](./app_faq).